Which honey to choose for yourself? Nutritional values of different types of honey

 2.5 Chestnut honey

 Chestnut honey is darker, has a distinctly bitter and rich taste.
 Compared to other honeys, it contains more minerals (especially iron) and has a higher proportion of antioxidants.
-Chestnut honey is excellent for anyone looking for a refreshing, strong taste and a mineral-rich dietary supplement.
-Due to its texture and specific taste, it is an excellent choice for culinary adventures, e.g. for marinating meat or making sauces.
+Chestnut honey is great for anyone looking for a refreshing, strong taste and a mineral-rich dietary supplement.
+Its texture and specific taste make it an excellent choice for culinary adventures, e.g. for marinating meat or making sauces.
+If you value intense flavors and nutrients, try our chestnut honey .

 2.6 Buckwheat honey